WJLA-TV: News operation

-WJLA-TV presently broadcasts a total of 34 hours, 55 minutes of locally produced newscasts each week (with 6 hours, 35 minutes each weekday; and one hour each on Saturdays and Sundays).
+WJLA-TV presently broadcasts a total of 42 1/2 hours of locally produced newscasts each week (with 7 hours, 35 minutes each weekday; 2 hours, 5 minutes on Saturdays; and 2 1/2 hours on Sundays).
 The station has the largest news team in the Washington area, which includes around 40 on-air staff members.
 As the flagship station of the Allbritton Communications station group, WJLA-TV provided all news reports for the Allbritton station group via its news-gathering service.

 Prior to 2001, WJLA-TV's newscasts had long placed third in the market's news ratings, behind WUSA and NBC-owned WRC-TV.
 The station hired Maureen Bunyan, former longtime anchor at WUSA, and in 2003, former CNN anchor Leon Harris joined the station as an anchor.
 In 2004, WJLA-TV hired Bunyan's former anchor desk partner, Gordon Peterson; and reunited the two as anchors for the 6 p.m. newscast.
 These personnel moves, combined with WUSA's recent ratings troubles, led to a resurgence in the ratings.
 In the May 2010 sweeps, it placed number one at 5 p.m. in total viewers, and in the 25–54 demo.

 WJLA-TV became the second television station in the Washington, D.C. market (behind WUSA) to begin broadcasting its local newscasts in high definition on December 8, 2008.
 The upgrade included the introduction of a new on-air graphics package as well as minor changes made to the news desk for better viewing quality with high definition.
 Field reports and promotions for WJLA-TV's newscasts continued to be broadcast in standard definition until the end of March 2013, when the station upgraded to HD field cameras for field shots and some news promotions.